GreptimeTeam/docs/docs/developer-guide/how-to-write-sdk.md

   rpc DoGet(Ticket) returns (stream FlightData) {}
 ```

-For sending a GreptimeDB request, just encode it into raw bytes, then wrap it into a `Ticket`. `Ticket` is simply a message carries bytes:
+To send a GreptimeDB request, encode it into raw bytes, then wrap it into a `Ticket` which is a protobuf message carrying bytes:

 ```protobuf
 message Ticket {